simeononsecurity/simeononsecurity.ch/content/articles/data-storage-solutions_-understanding-hdds,-ssds,-and-cloud-options/index.en.md

 ### Advantages of HDDs

 From the perspective of a cybersecurity expert, the advantages of HDDs lie in their long-standing reliability and cost-effectiveness. **HDDs** (Hard Disk Drives) have been the primary storage solution for decades, and their proven track record makes them a trusted choice for many organizations.
 Additionally, HDDs offer a larger storage capacity compared to other options, making them suitable for storing large amounts of data.
-However, it is important to note that [HDDs are not without their limitations](https://techround.co.uk/business/impact-data-storage-small-office-home-office-small-medium-businesses/).
+However, note that [HDDs are not without their limitations](https://techround.co.uk/business/impact-data-storage-small-office-home-office-small-medium-businesses/).

 ### Disadvantages of HDDs